Is it your dream to teach English in Japan?

 I wasn’t freaking out yet, but about a week later, I corrected a new friend.
 He said, “You sure don’t look like you’re freaking out.”
 I told him, “I’m like an m&m: solid on the outside but all melty on the inside.”

 It’s not for everyone, but I had a life changing experience my first year teaching English in Japan, despite freaking out temporarily while things were in transition.

-I have taught English as a Second Language at public junior high and elementary schools, preschools, private conversation schools, private and small group lessons, plus at camp in Japan.
+I have taught English as a Second Language at public junior high and elementary schools (ALT), preschools, conversation schools (eikaiwa), freelance private and small group lessons, plus at camp in Japan.
 I’ve taught at two camps in S. Korea and at private ESL schools and ESL camps in the United States.
 (I’ve also taught zine workshops and tutored English in Hong Kong.)

 Japan is my favorite, so after almost three years in America, I came back to work in public schools again.
 I’m currently in Kyushu, near Fukuoka city.
-After a short time working at a junior high school again as well as four elementary schools, I’m ready for something new.
+After a short time working at a junior high school again as well as four elementary schools, I was ready for something new.
 Working at five schools is a little crazy!
-Freelance work is a good fit for me right now.
+Freelance teaching and conversation school work is a good fit for me right now.

 I offer a discount for the 150 hour online TESOL Certificate I got through Midwest Education Group.
-If you register for their course, mention you heard about it from hello alissa and use the code “Tesol@Chicago” for $20 off.
+If you register for their course, mention you heard about it from “hello alissa” and use the code “Tesol@Chicago” for $20 off.
 (Be sure you read my article about teaching certificates first.)